UPDATED May 28, 2020.

 - ShortPixel: Best image optimization plugin/service I’ve ever used.
 Just started in July 2019.
 Deployed on all sites.
 Includes option to convert images to WebP format.

 I create and host all of the Fat Stacks courses on Teachable.
 It's an easy-to-use platform that offers an attractive interface for customers plus it handles payments, affiliates (and affiliate payments), taxes if applicable, sales pages... everything.
 I have no regrets setting up all my courses on Teachable.

 - Teachable: If you’re selling courses, Teachable is a good option.
 I only sell courses via Fatstacks and do so on Teachable.
 It’s easy, fast and offers most of the features you’ll need.
 It’s not perfect but for me it’s good enough.
 What’s not perfect?
 One beef is I have to use Zapier to add customers to AWeber.
 I loathe Zapier.

-Ad management plugin
+Ad Management plugin

-- Ad Inserter: I daresay that AdInserter plugin pretty much perfect.
+- Ad Inserter: I daresay that AdInserter plugin is pretty much perfect.
 I use the pro version but many publishers can get with the free version.
 My two beefs with it is it doesn’t work on custom posts and it tops out at 96 placeholders.
 I wish I could create unlimited placeholders.
 Why?
 I use Ezoic for display ads and I load up my pages with ads so Ezoic can split test them.
 Yes, I actually use all 96 placeholders available in AdInserter.
 And yes, it was really boring setting all that up.
 On a positive note, I’m raking in the ad revenue so it was time well spent.

-Email optin forms:
+Email optin forms

 Email formatting software: